AEA Honors Beautiful – The Carole King Musical with Eighth Annual ACCA Award

-In reviewing the chorus of each Broadway production, the ACCA applied specific criteria to reach their decision.
-The ACCA considered the requirements made on each chorus by the director, the choreographer, and the musical director.
-They also considered the caliber of technical skill used to execute those requirements as well as the contributions made by the entire chorus to the overall production.
-All 12 Broadway chorus musicals that opened in the 2010-2011 season were eligible for the award.
+In reviewing the chorus of each Broadway musical that opened during the 2013-14 theatrical season, ACCA considered the chorus requirements made by each show’s director, choreographer and musical director; the caliber of technical skill used to execute those requirements; and the unique contributions made by the entire chorus to the overall production.

 Arizona Theatre Service